 Fiber is essential throughout life.
-Practicing a high fiber diet for kids is a good habit to start early on that will have lasting benefits.
+Practicing a high fiber diet for kids is a good habit of starting early on that will have lasting benefits.

 Extensive research demonstrates how a diet rich in high-fiber foods supports health outcomes.
-For instance, people who eat fiber-rich diets tend to enjoy a lower risk for chronic diseases like type 2 diabetes, heart disease, and cancers.
+For instance, people who eat fiber rich food tend to enjoy a lower risk for chronic diseases like type 2 diabetes, heart disease, and cancers.

 Studies also suggest that a high-fiber diet may be associated with a lower risk for metabolic syndrome, which is a cluster of symptoms that increase your risk for said chronic diseases.
 These include things like high blood pressure, abdominal obesity, dyslipidemia, and insulin resistance.
 While these symptoms are unlikely to affect toddlers, nutrition during childhood can certainly set the stage for health outcomes as kids get older.

-A high intake of fiber is also correlated with more bowel regularity, which can be an area of concern for many parents and caregivers of toddlers.
+A high fiber intake is also correlated with more regular bowel movements, which can be an area of concern for many parents and caregivers of toddlers.
 Making sure children get enough fiber in their diet helps keep food moving optimally through the digestive system, helping to prevent constipation and support regular stools.